RainbowDesert57/auto-room/README.md

 g++ -o ./../logic-simulation.exe ./src/logic-simulation.cpp
 ```
 ### macOS
-I don't have macOS right now so you have to compile it yourself, here are the steps
+I don't have macOS, so you will need to compile it yourself.
+Follow these steps:

 #### Install dependencies
 ```bash